Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 If you take the time to factor in the what, where, and when, you should be able to get a good idea of a reasonable price range for your locksmith service.

 When hiring a locksmith, the cost will depend first and foremost on what kind of service you require.
-You can’t expect to pay the same price for replacing all of your exterior locks as you will if you call for assistance when you are locked out of your home.
+You can’t expect to pay the same price for replacing all of your exterior locks as you would if you called for assistance when you were locked out of your home.
 The key to not being overcharged is knowing the going rates for some of the various services locksmiths offer.

 1. Rekeying Locks